-If you’ve spent any time trying to promote your music on a Facebook Page, I’m sure you’ve noticed something pretty frustrating – Facebook makes it incredibly difficult to grow your Page organically.
+If you’ve spent any time trying to promote your music on a Facebook Page, I’m sure you’ve noticed something pretty frustrating – it can be incredibly difficult to grow your Page organically.

 Once upon a time, if you posted your latest music video on your Page (which used to be called a Fan Page back in the Dark Ages), chances were that most of your fans would see it.
-But ever since Facebook went public in 2012, the company has made a giant effort to bring paying advertisers on board.
-The algorithms Facebook uses to determine what people see in their newsfeeds are heavily weighted to benefit paid advertisements.
-This results in the fact that my own mother (who has about twenty Facebook friends) often doesn’t see what I post on my Page.
+But ever since Facebook went public in 2012, the company has made a number of important tweaks to their algorithms to help both reward engaging content and hide content that gets little attention.
+The result?
+Sometimes my own mother (who has about twenty Facebook friends) often doesn’t see what I post on my Page.

 And so we come to…

 THE #1 REASON WHY YOUR PAGE ISN’T GROWING…

 You’re not playing the algorithm game.

 Lucky for you, I sat down with our resident Facebook Marketing guru, Michael Shoup from 12South Marketing, to help us all better understand how to get Facebook to reward us and our content with mountains of likes and shares.